-The Archives was instituted in order to address the urgent need for preservation of rapidly decaying documents and material on labour and to provide for greater public access to the same.
-It has long been felt that documents and data on Indian Labour now and in the past, are being irretrievably lost.
+The Archives has been developed in order to address the urgent need for preservation of important materials on labour and provider for greater public access of the same.

+The Archives have more than 15 gigabytes of digitised archival quality data.
 The archive, apart from being a repository of sources and documents also builds collections and initiates research in the field of labour history.
-The collections are generated through projects commissioned at the programme and institutional documents donated by various organisations.
 Documents related to labour movement (generated by workers' organisations, state and business enterprises) are preserved at the archive, in addition to personal narratives, memoirs and video and audio material.
 The archives combine this effort with an effective public dissemination system of which the offline and on-line access to the digital archives is a major component.